Sinapse-Energia/M2M-I2C-Development/README.md

 * result: Number code indicating success (0) or error (number indicating the error code)

-## Read CAN Bus
+## Read I2C Bus

-`can_messages_list read_can_bus()`
+`i2c_messages_list read_i2c_bus()`

 *Inputs*

 No inputs for this function.
-Read / Listen the info of the devices with addresses set in _config_can_
+Read / Listen the info of the devices with addresses set in _config_i2c_

 *Output*

-* can_messages_list (List of struct): Return a list of structs where each struct contains an address and a payload sent by a CAN device
+* i2c_messages_list (List of struct): Return a list of structs where each struct contains an address and a payload sent by a i2c device

 # Additional Information

-Normally we will work with OBDII messages but we want to have a generic function in order to be compatible with any High Layer Protocol over CAN.
+We want to have a generic function in order to be compatible with any High Layer Protocol over I2C.

 These function(s) should be developed in the file **southbound_ec.c**